-The district right-of-way supervisor shall designate an experienced and capable agent to coordinate relocation of human remains.
-The grave relocation agent shall acquire a thorough understanding of all policies and procedures to ensure contractors comply with state, county, and local health laws and the terms and conditions of the contract.
+The Central Office Relocation/Property Management Branch and district right of way designee shall coordinate relocation of human remains.
+Central Office and the district right of way designee shall acquire a thorough understanding of all policies and procedures to ensure contractors comply with state, county, and local health laws and the terms and conditions of the contract.

-When physically possible, the district shall consider relocating remains to the remainder of the disinterment cemetery.
-If the disinterment cemetery remainder will be landlocked or too small, remains shall be relocated to the closest perpetually maintained public cemetery unless the next of kin prefers another location.
+When possible, relocating remains to the remainder of the disinterment cemetery shall be considered.
+If the disinterment cemetery remainder will be landlocked or too small, remains shall be relocated to the closest perpetually maintained cemetery unless the next of kin prefers another location.
 When the next of kin wants remains relocated to another location, any additional cost shall be borne by the next of kin.

-To the extent possible under these procedures, the district shall attempt to honor reasonable requests of the next of kin.
-Any request to deviate from these procedures shall be justified by the district right-of-way supervisor and approved by the Director of the Division of Right of Way and Utilities.
+To the extent possible under these procedures, an attempt shall be made to honor reasonable requests of the next of kin.
+Any request to deviate from these procedures shall be justified by the District Right of Way Supervisor and approved by the Director of the Division of Right of Way and Utilities.